 To apply complete the Hospital Patients / Patients in homes form (PDF, 12KB).

-A person of any age may be an apprentice if both of the following are met:
+A person of any age may be an apprentice if:

 - they are employed for the purpose of learning a trade or profession

 - they are on a training programme leading to a qualification accredited by the Qualifications and Curriculum Authority

 The apprentice must not be in receipt of a wage or allowance of more than £195 per week.